maudnals/questions/other.md

 ## Conditional display?
 React only renders to teh DOM when the condiyion is true.
 !
 No block statemenets like `if` - only ternary operators are allowed.

+## What's a must when rendering a list in react?
+NB a list in react = anything using array map.
+What's important is using a unique key ppty, to make virtual DOM diff possible and so that react can target re-rendering to only elements that changed.